Skip to main content

 " Ajabde No!"
 She splashed him with the water as he got drenched.

-Jaivanta Bai stepped into the roof to find it smeared in water and Haldi and mud, and their footprints everywhere.
-Kunwar Pratap's Pagri laid undone in the water.
+Jaivanta Bai stepped out on the roof to find it smeared in water and Haldi, and mud, and their footprints everywhere.
+Kunwar Pratap's Pagri lay undone in the water.
 She travelled towards the sound of the laughter as she caught a glimpse of the sight before her.
-Pale in hand, Ajabde was ready to throw some water and Kunwar Pratap was standing opposite her, in warrior stunts with what appeared to be some mud he picked up from some pot.
+Pale in hand, Ajabde was ready to throw some water, and Kunwar Pratap was standing opposite her, in warrior stunts with what appeared to be some mud he picked up from a pot.
 The duo froze at her sight as Sajjabai and Mamisa stepped forward and exchanged a surprise look.
-Jaivanta Bai had a serious face on, as she looked around the messed-up rooftop and Ajabde hid behind Kunwar Pratap, dropping her pail, and trying to put her dupatta back on.
+Jaivanta Bai had a serious face on as she looked around the messed-up rooftop, and Ajabde hid behind Kunwar Pratap, dropping her pail and trying to put her dupatta back on.
 Both were dripping wet, smudged in Haldi and mud.

 " What happened?"